sopoour/pi_robot/README.md

-# Pi Robot Project based on Mark Dammer STS Pilot
+# Pi Robot with CV & various sensors

-This Project is based on this GitHub Project: https://github.com/mark-orion/STS-PiLot.
+This Project is based on the STS Pilot by Mark Dammer from this GitHub Project: https://github.com/mark-orion/STS-PiLot.

 ## Planned Modifications/Additions to initial project